 Special holdings in the Green Library include the Chester County Collection of Scientific and Historical Books, the Normal Collection (publications by faculty and alumni), and the Stanley Weintraub Center for the Study of Arts and Humanities.
 Important rare books include The Biographies of the Signers to the Declaration of Independence by John Sanderson and the first four Folios of Shakespeare.
 Also worthy of note are the collections of children’s literature, instructional media, and the Philips Autographed Library in Philips Memorial Building.

-The Green Library houses a Starbucks and the E.Z.
-Taylor Graduate Study Lounge (FHG 608).
+The Green Library houses a Starbucks and the Graduate Study Lounge (FHG 608).
 Access to the Graduate Study Lounge is available through the Graduate Student Association.
-Key library services include reference (in-person, telephone, and e-mail), library instruction, electronic reserves, interlibrary loan, wireless laptops for use in the library, and access to coin-operated photocopiers and microform copiers.
+Key library services include reference (in-person, telephone, and e-mail), library instruction, electronic reserves, interlibrary loan, wireless laptops for use in the library, and access to scanners and coin-operated photocopiers and microform copiers.
 Most articles requested on interlibrary loan are delivered by e-mail.
 Most books and other physical material requested on interlibrary loan from other libraries must be picked up at the Green Library.
 Questions regarding library materials and services should be directed to the Green Library Reference Desk, 610-436-2435, firstname.lastname@example.org.